Khalasi

 Khalasis are skilled natives engaged in constructing handmade seagoing Uru boats at Beypore port town of Kerala, India.
-Since majority of them are traditional Mappila Muslims, they are also called Mappila Khalasis.
+Since the majority of them are traditional Mappila Muslims, they are also called Mappila Khalasis.
 They also draw Urus ashore for repair and maintenance.
 Khalasi in Arabic means dockyard worker, sailor, or lascar.

 Dabber (daver), slenky, ropes and pulley were the only tools used.
 The Khalasis mainly relied on physical strength, skill and teamwork.
 Many of them are skilled divers.
 Khalasis work under a leader called Mooppan.
 Khalasis are employed at Cochin and Visakhapatnam ports.
 The services of Khalasis were utilized by the Railways for retrieving the bodies from the water in the Peruman Rail Accident (July 1988).

 History

 According to Keralatourism.org, history of Khalasis dates back to some 2000 years.
 Beypore was a timber outlet which attracted seafaring people, especially the Arabs.
 Eventually a naval vessel building industry developed in Beypore, their main job was constructing Arab trading dhows.
 Traditional Khalasi families hails from Beypore and Chaliyam.
 Sailors and merchants from European and Mediterranean countries sought the service of Khalasis for their craftsmanship.
 They use the principle of pulleys for moving Urus, using equipment such as pulleys, wooden rails, rollers, ropes, and hawsers.
 Beside Uru making, the skill set of Khalasis were also used in the construction of Idukki Dam, Feroke Bridge, Vadakkumbadu Bridge, and Mahanadi Bridge.

 Some say that Uru making in Beypore is as old as the beginning of maritime trade with Mesopotamia.
 Dhows are called Urus in Beypore.
 Urus are perhaps the largest handicraft in the world.
 The art of Uru making is endemic to Beypore.
 Uru making is undocumented, it was passed down through generations through oral tradition and training.
 There are no build plans, sketches, drawings, or blueprints.
 From conception to completion, the designed is in the mind of the master carpenter or maistri of a yard, who assigns work to his assistants.
 The hull and the frame are made in a building yard while fitment of engine and customisation are done elsewhere.
 Urus traversed the Indian Ocean for spice and silk trade.
 In present-day, urus are built on order for Arabs and royalty in Middle East as luxury yachts and floating restaurants.
 Khalasis do not use any machinery.